 Other factors that can contribute to alcoholic hepatitis include:

 - Other types of hepatitis.
 If you have hepatitis C and also drink — even moderately — you're more likely to develop cirrhosis than if you don't drink.

 The major risk factor for alcoholic hepatitis is the amount of alcohol you consume.
-The amount of alcohol intake that puts a person at risk of alcoholic hepatitis isn't known.
-But most people with the condition have a history of drinking more than 3.4 ounces (100 grams) — equivalent to seven glasses of wine, seven beers or seven shots of spirits — daily for at least 20 years.
+How much alcohol it takes to put you at risk of alcoholic hepatitis isn't known.
+But most people with the condition have a history of drinking more than 3.5 ounces (100 grams) — equivalent to seven glasses of wine, seven beers or seven shots of spirits — daily for at least 20 years.